rus0000/jsinheritance/README.md

 #  JavaScript prototype-based inheritance

-This post is actual for ECMA-262 5th edition or ECMAScript 5 (ES5) and ECMA-262 6th edition or ECMAScript 2015 (ES6)
+This post is actual for ECMA-262 5th edition called ECMAScript 5 (ES5) and ECMA-262 6th edition called ECMAScript 2015 (ES6)
 ## Motivation
 A lot of incomplete and even wrong info can be found on Internet about JavaScript prototypal inheritance.
 I will just try to explain it again with help of diagrams.